 Realistic Picture of Rural images

 There is no denying the fact that we read Robert Frost because of his clear and realistic picture of rural images.
-He paints such types of scenes which we can visualize without seeing when we read his poetry.
+He paints such types of scenes which we can visualise without seeing when we read his poetry.
 He is also known as an outdoor poet just because of his clear description of images.
-We read poetry and see rural pictures through his eyes.
+We read poetry and see rural pictures through his imagination.
 His images spark off the senses.
 Although he does not draw visual images yet we cannot underestimate his power to let his readers watch the world through words.